-For a > 0 we could not find a closed expression, however the integral (115) is easily evaluated numerically.
-Some example curves are shown in figure 7 in the limit of small $w_0$ .
+For a > 0 we could not find a closed expression; however, the integral (115) is easily evaluated numerically.
+Some example curves are shown in Fig. 7 in the limit of small w_0 .
 Observe that especially for large values of a, the additional time scale introduced by the eddy-current relaxation is clearly visible.
-Overall the shape stretches longer in time, and becomes non-monotonous, as a is increased.
+Overall the shape stretches longer in time, and becomes nonmonotonous, as a is increased.